-- Non-structural 18mm to 20mm deep/thick timber battens with a minimum 35mm - 70mm face width; - Structural 18mm to 50mm deep steel top hats with a 35mm minimum face width, 19mm deep Cemintel FC Batten (Residential Class 1 and 10 buildings only), or 35mm to 50mm deep timber battens with a minimum 35mm - 70mm face width; and - At vertical joins (Vertically installed Edge and SimpleLine cladding) - studs or battens must have a minimum face width of 45mm. - At vertical joins (Vertically installed Edge and SimpleLine cladding) - Double stud spacing or wider battens are required to accommodate fixings.
+- Non-structural 18mm to 20mm deep/thick timber battens with a minimum 35mm to 70mm face width; - Structural 18mm to 50mm deep steel top hats with a 35mm minimum face width, 19mm deep Cemintel FC Batten (Residential Class 1 and 10 buildings only), or 35mm to 50mm deep timber battens with a minimum 35mm to 70mm face width; - At vertical joins (Vertically installed Edge and SimpleLine cladding) - studs or battens must have a minimum face width of 45mm; and - At vertical joins (Vertically installed Edge and SimpleLine cladding) - double studs or wider battens are required to accommodate fixings.

-The non-structural battens are fixed 'On-stud' to the structural framing and acts as a spacer with the Edge and SimpleLine cladding direct fixed to the framing.
+The non-structural battens and top hats are fixed 'On-stud' to the structural stud framing and acts as a spacer with the Edge and SimpleLine cladding direct fixed to the framing.
 For structural battens and top hats, the Edge and SimpleLine cladding can be direct fixed to batten or top hats.
 Note, for steel framed buildings the designer will advise on the thermal break requirements.
 The timber battens will require a minimum H3 protective treatment.
-The steel top hats will require a protective treatment or stainless steel material in C4: High Corrosivity Zone and higher zones.
+The steel top hats will require a protective treatment or stainless-steel material in C4: High Corrosivity Zone and higher zones.
 Horizontal surfaces of battens must have a minimum fall of 5° to the horizontal to allow drainage of any moisture.
+Refer to the Cemintel Facades and Cladding Design Guide for further information.